 Greetings!
-We are the Digital Services team at JCLS: Bret Fearrien, Josh Commander, and Eric Molinsky.
+We are the Digital Services team at JCLS: Laura Irwin, Leia Pastizzo, Nicole Vukcevic, and Eric Molinsky.
 We are here to help you with all of your digital services needs.
 This includes, but is not limited to, Library2Go, Hoopla, and Overdrive.
-Our home base is Medford, but we are visiting most library branches in Jackson County on a weekly basis.
+Our home base is the Medford Library, and during the COVID-19 pandemic we are available by phone and email, and are happy to schedule one-on-one appointments over Zoom.
 Below, you'll find a brief introduction to each member of our team.
 We look forward to seeing you and helping you with your technology-related questions, bewilderment, concerns, and fears.

 Eric Molinsky learned about computers and the internet during the last decade of the 20th century at a public library.
 He joined JCLS in 2001, and has done it all from shelving to branch management, and was an early adopter of digital reading technology.
 In 2011 he was involved in the creation of Patron Technical Support, now superseded by the Digital Services department, which he supervises from his lonely but tech-laden office on the eighth floor of the Medford Library Tower.
 He enjoys reading narrative history, fiction by writers who know how to turn a phrase, and adding to his archive of digital music.
 He lives in Medford with his wife and son, both of whom are smarter than he is.